NetApp/terraform-provider-netapp-ontap/docs/data-sources/volume.md

 Read-Only:

+- `compaction` (String) The system can be enabled/disabled compaction
 - `compression` (String) Whether to enable compression for the volume (HDD and Flash Pool aggregates)
+- `dedupe` (String) The system can be enabled/disabled dedupe
 - `policy_name` (String) Allows a storage efficiency policy to be set on volume creation
-- `dedupe` (String) The system can be enabled/disabled dedupe
-- `compaction` (String) The system can be enabled/disabled compression

 <a id="nestedatt--nas"></a>